10 Ways to Reduce your AWS Bill

 Amazon EC2 Spot Instances give you access to unused AWS EC2 compute capacity with a discount rate of 90%.
 The one downside is that AWS can claim their instances back anytime with a two-minute notice.
 Still, Spot instances are a great option for users who wouldn’t have had access to such amounts of storage without the 90% discount.
 And with clever monitoring combined with automation, short notice time shouldn’t be much of a trouble.

-4. Use the right Storage Options
+4. Use the right storage options

 Allocating your data to different storage options is a great way to save data.
 The less frequently your data is accessed, the less it costs to store it.
 AWS is known for its diverse storage options – the current S3 storage tiers go as follows: